-Proposals which our stockholders intend to present at, and wish to have included in our proxy statement for, the 2008 annual meeting of stockholders pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, must be received at our offices by the close of business on November 28, 2007.
-In addition, a stockholder who intends to present business, including nominating persons for election as directors, other than pursuant to Rule 14a-8 at the 2008 annual meeting must comply with the requirements set forth in our By-Laws.
+Proposals which our stockholders intend to present at, and wish to have included in our proxy statement for, the 2009 annual meeting of stockholders pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, must be received at our offices by the close of business on November 21, 2008.
+In addition, a stockholder who intends to present business, including nominating persons for election as directors, other than pursuant to Rule 14a-8 at the 2009 annual meeting must comply with the requirements set forth in our By-Laws.
 Among other things, to bring business before an annual meeting, a stockholder must give written notice of such business, complying with the By-Laws, to our Corporate Secretary not less than 45 days and not more than 75 days prior to the first anniversary of the date on which we first mailed proxy materials for the preceding year's annual meeting (subject to certain exceptions if the annual meeting is advanced or delayed a certain number of days).
-Under our By-Laws, if we do not receive notice of a stockholder proposal submitted otherwise than pursuant to Rule 14a-8 (i.e., proposals stockholders intend to present at the 2008 annual meeting but do not intend to include in our proxy statement for such meeting) prior to February 11, 2008, then the notice will be considered untimely and we will not be required to present the proposal at the 2008 annual meeting.
-If our Board of Directors chooses to present the proposal at the 2008 annual meeting, then the persons named in proxies solicited by our Board of Directors for the 2008 annual meeting may exercise discretionary voting power with respect to such proposal.
+Under our By-Laws, if we do not receive notice of a stockholder proposal submitted otherwise than pursuant to Rule 14a-8 (i.e., proposals stockholders intend to present at the 2009 annual meeting but do not intend to include in our proxy statement for such meeting) prior to February 4, 2009, then the notice will be considered untimely and we will not be required to present the proposal at the 2009 annual meeting.
+If our Board of Directors chooses to present the proposal at the 2009 annual meeting may exercise discretionary voting power with respect to such proposal.